carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - Use Case:
   1. A company has multiple AWS accounts for several environments (Prod, Dev, Test etc.).
 A Solutions Architect would like to copy an Amazon EBS snapshot from DEV to PROD.
 The snapshot is from an EBS volume that **was encrypted** with a custom key
   - When an EBS volume is encrypted with a custom key you must **share the custom key** with the PROD account.
 You also need to modify the permissions on the snapshot to share it with the PROD account.
 The PROD account must copy the snapshot before they can then create volumes from the snapshot
-  - Note that you cannot share encrypted volumes created using a default CMK key and you cannot change the CMK key that is used to encrypt a volume.

 ### EFS (Elastic File System)